EMS Core Quality Measures Project

 - Transport to a hospital capable of providing necessary care

-Current Version of the Core Measures Instruction Manual (2016 Data Year)
+Current Version of the EMS Core Quality Measures Instruction Manual (2022-2023 Data Years)